datamllab/rlcard/README.md

 *   Paper: [https://arxiv.org/abs/1910.04376](https://arxiv.org/abs/1910.04376)

 **News:**
+*   New game Gin Rummy available.
+Thanks for the contribution of [@billh0420](https://github.com/billh0420).
 *   PyTorch implementation available.
 Thanks for the contribution of [@mjudell](https://github.com/mjudell).
 *   We have just initialized a list of [Awesome-Game-AI resources](https://github.com/datamllab/awesome-game-ai).
 Check it out!